OMX

 How OMX uses it

-• Session lifecycle hooks — OpenClaw fires on session-start, session-idle, ask-user-question, stop, and session-end, injecting template variables like {{sessionId}}, {{tmuxSession}}, {{projectName}}, and {{question}}.
+• Session lifecycle hooks — Fires on session-start, session-idle, ask-user-question, stop, and session-end.
+Template variables like {{sessionId}}, {{tmuxSession}}, {{projectName}}, and {{question}} are injected at fire time.

 • Precedence — When both notifications.openclaw and generic aliases (custom_webhook_command, custom_cli_command) are present, notifications.openclaw wins and OMX emits a warning.